 Hurd is an Executive Producer of The Walking Dead, the first series in history to reign as the most watched television drama in the 18 – 49 year old demographic for five consecutive years.
-The show will return for an eighth season this Fall, with its season premiere marking The Walking Dead’s 100th episode.
-Hurd is also an Executive Producer of AMC’s companion series, Fear the Walking Dead, which received a two season order prior to its debut in 2015 and set a new ratings record for a cable premiere with 13.3 million viewers.
-Fear the Walking Dead will debut its third season in June 2017.
-Hurd is a Consulting Producer on AMC’s top-rated talk show, Talking Dead, which logged a series high of 7.5 million viewers and is the second highest rated basic cable show on Sunday nights, behind only The Walking Dead.
+The show will return for an eighth season this fall, with its season premiere marking The Walking Dead’s 100th episode.
+Hurd is also an Executive Producer of AMC’s companion series, Fear the Walking Dead and a Consulting Producer on AMC’s top-rated talk show, Talking Dead.

 Hurd’s upcoming projects include Lore, which is based on Aaron Mahnke’s popular podcast that was named iTunes ‘Best of 2016’ and currently has over 55 million listens.
-Lore will begin streaming on Amazon starting in 2017.
-In addition, Hurd successfully crowdfunded her third Native American documentary, Mankiller, which examines the life of the first woman Principal Chief of the Cherokee Nation, Wilma Mankiller.
-Mankiller will screen in select Film Festivals and premiere on PBS later this year.
+Lore will begin streaming on Amazon later this year.
+In addition, Hurd successfully crowdfunded her third Native American documentary, MANKILLER, which examines the life of the first woman Principal Chief of the Cherokee Nation, Wilma Mankiller.
+MANKILLER premiered at the LA Film Festival on June 19th.

 In 2015, Hurd was awarded the prestigious David O. Selznick Award for Achievement in Motion Pictures by the Producers Guild of America, joining past honorees Clint Eastwood, Kathleen Kennedy, and Steven Spielberg.
 She is also the current recipient of the 2015 Jaeger-LeCoultre ‘Glory to the Filmmaker’ Award from the 21st Annual Los Angeles Film Festival.
 The National Women’s History Museum honored Hurd at their annual 2015 ‘Women Making History’ event, along with Oscar winner Viola Davis.
 She was inducted into the International Women’s Forum Hall of Fame in 2014, which includes such honorees as Rosa Parks, Ruth Bader Ginsberg and Audrey Hepburn.
 In 2013, she accepted the Cartier Award at the Deauville American Film Festival, along with Cate Blanchett and Nicolas Cage, and was the 2013 recipient of the DiGamma Kappa Award for Distinguished Service in Broadcasting from Grady College at the University of Georgia, home of the Peabody Awards.
 In 2012, Gale received her star on the Hollywood Walk of Fame.